aliakseiyanchuk/terraform-provider-az-confidential-tfgen/doc/kv/certificate.md

 ### Destination Vault Locking

-In this example, the ciphertext created will be locked to the destination, that is, the secret will be only deployable to the destination specified at the time the ciphertext is created.
+In this example, the ciphertext created will be locked to the destination, that is, the certificate will be only deployable to the destination specified at the time the ciphertext is created.
 Destination locking requires `-destination-vault` to be supplied.